Ladybirds

 You can take part in our pre-school in the following ways:

 We have two tiers to the set -up of our pre-school, where we are run by a board of Directors; made up of the two Managers and other Senior members, we manage the pre-school and look at the legal elements and the day to day running, including forward planning.
 We then have a Parent Forum which is made up of parents from both settings and all parents are invited to join it.
 Here you can make plans for fundraising events, pre-school trips and have an influence over what happens in the settings.
-Each year an Annual General Meeting is held where the Directors will inform you about the previous years’ events, finances, discuss new policies that we have to follow staff update and the partnership work.Meetings are held normally during pre-school session times at a parent’s home about once a month.
+Each year an Annual General Meeting is held where the Directors will inform you about the previous years’ events, finances, discuss new policies that we have to follow staff update and the partnership work.
+Meetings are held normally during pre-school session times at a parent’s home about once a month.
 By joining the Parent Forum you will be able to help make decisions in fun events/fundraising the Pre-school will be involved in.

 Key Persons

 Each child and their parents/carer are allocated a key person on entry to the pre-school.
 The key person will work with their key children on a daily basis through planning, remembering, and small group time and will develop a strong bond with these children getting to know their interests and stages of development well.
 The team have regular meetings and discussions to ensure that relevant information is shared with everyone, meaning that each child receive the highest quality care and education, unique to them.
 The key person will work with parents/carers to make sure that the pre-school provides for your child’s particular stage of development and interests.
-This starts at the home visit and continues with regular observations on Tapsetry (online journal) and then every term at the parent consultations to discuss their child’s next steps.
+This starts at the home visit and continues with regular observations on Tapestry (online journal) and then twice a year at parent consultations to discuss their child’s next steps.
 The key person also discusses next steps and developments with any other setting a child maybe attending.

 Ofsted